mdh1418/TeamClovis/README.md

 ### Set-Up
-First, download Android Studio from https://developer.android.com/studio/index.html To get started, look through Building Your First App: https://developer.android.com/training/basics/firstapp/index.html
+First, download Android Studio from https://developer.android.com/studio/index.html

+To get started with the basics of Android Studio, look through Building Your First App: https://developer.android.com/training/basics/firstapp/index.html

 ### Installing the keyboard application on your tablet